Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation: Main Problem

+where each $f_m$ has $O(1)$ width.
+When at least one nonzero harmonic has non-negligible weight, the second spectral moment is of order $\Theta(\varepsilon^{-4})$.

-In the nonrelativistic limit regime, high-frequency weights dominate, and for a given $\delta t$, they are more likely to cancel each other out, causing $G_{u_\theta}$ to decay faster and possibly even reverse sign.
-This means that the updated directions of the parameters at adjacent time steps become more orthogonal or cancel each other, making it harder to propagate correct information from the gradient at the initial time along the time axis to later times, thus triggering the evolution failure mode.
+In the nonrelativistic limit, high-frequency weights can dominate.
+For a fixed $\delta t$, they cancel more easily across modes.
+This makes $G_{u_\theta}$ decay faster and possibly become negative.
+Adjacent-time parameter updates then become more orthogonal or conflicting.
+Correct gradient information becomes harder to propagate along time.
+This mechanism can trigger the evolution-failure mode.

-However, in the nonrelativistic limit regime, the time oscillation is severe, and the resulting evolution failure mode is often attributed to spectral bias.
-To exclude the influence of spectral bias, we select values of $\varepsilon$ in a mild time oscillation region, gradually increasing the final time and testing the impact of long-time behavior prediction on PINNs' evolution failure.
-Although the time oscillation is mild, the distribution of $S_x(k)$ still depends on $\delta t$, and the impact of gradient initial values with time oscillation on the gradient direction accumulates over time.
-In long-time behavior prediction, this accumulated effect causes the gradient correlation between adjacent time steps to gradually decrease, eventually triggering the evolution failure mode.
+In the nonrelativistic limit, severe oscillation makes this failure easy to attribute to spectral bias.
+To separate the effects, we choose $\varepsilon$ in a mild-oscillation regime.
+We gradually increase the final time and test long-time PINN propagation.
+Although oscillation is mild, the distribution of $S_x(k)$ still depends on $\delta t$.
+Its effect on gradient directions accumulates over time.
+In long-time prediction, this accumulation gradually lowers adjacent-time gradient correlation.
+It eventually triggers the evolution-failure mode.
 As $\varepsilon$ decreases, the accumulation effect accelerates, and the evolution failure mode is triggered more quickly.
 The gradient correlation decay satisfies

 where $A\left(x\right)$ represents the norm of the parameter gradient, quantifying the gradient autocorrelation